Lightning-AI/models/README.md

 )
 ```

-## Logging Models
+## Enhanced Logging with LightningLogger

-You can also use model store together with [LitLogger](https://github.com/gridai/lit-logger) to log your model to the cloud storage.
+Integrate with [LitLogger](https://github.com/gridai/lit-logger) to automatically log your model checkpoints and training metrics to cloud storage.
+This seamless integration keeps your experiment tracking organized and transparent.

 ```python
 import os